Leasing your Rental property, without an Agent, Managing the Tenancy as a DIY Landlord is made easy with ReDIY.

 Advertise the property on major sites with ReDIY.

 Next, you have to let them know it is available.
 So, if you were using an Agent to find your tenant, they would advertise the property on the major Real Estate Sites.
 Realestate.com.au, Domain.com.au and Rent.com.au are the sites that attract the most enquiries from potential tenants.
 These are the sites that you, as a DIY Landlord, need to advertise your rental property on.
-In order to advertise on Realestate you must hold a real estate license and have a subscription with them.
+In order to advertise on Realestate.com.au it used to be tha you must hold a real estate license and have a subscription with them.
 The subscription costs are high but Agents can justify these costs because they have large numbers of properties and often pass on the cost to the Landlord.
 As you, the Private Landlord, do not hold a Real Estate License, you need a third party, such as ReDIY, to access the site to advertise your rental property.

 Enquiries from Tenants with ReDIY.

-Because of their policy of not allowing Private Landlords to directly advertise on their sites, the enquiries will come to us at ReDIY.
+Because of their policy of not allowing Private Landlords to directly advertise on their sites, the inquiries will come to us at ReDIY.
 We will drop them into your dashboard, on the ReDIY site, as they come in.
-We will also email you the full details of the enquiry.
+We will also email you the full details of the inquiry.
 This is where we bow out.
 You can then deal directly with the potential tenant and proceed from there.

 You can choose to conduct the inspections by appointment or as an "Open For Inspection".
 You will get to meet each and assess their suitability.